Accept message effects

 (in either Compute or Action phase):

-- The transaction is recorded on the blockchain
+- The transaction is recorded on the blockchain.

-- Fees are deducted from the contract balance
+- Fees are deducted from the contract balance.

-- Storage remains unchanged
+- Storage remains unchanged unless state was committed with

-- Actions are not applied
+prior to the error. - Actions are not applied.

-Critical Security Consideration: If a contract accepts an external message and then throws an exception (due to invalid message data or serialization errors), it:
+If a contract accepts an external message and then throws an exception (due to invalid message data or serialization errors), it:

-- Pays for processing
+- Pays for processing.

-- Cannot prevent message replay
+- Cannot prevent message replay.

-- Will continue accepting the same message until its balance is depleted
+- Will continue accepting the same message until its balance is depleted.

-Internal message
+Internal messages

 When a contract receives an internal message from another contract: